just4once/leetcode/leetcode/string/227-basic-calculator-ii.md

 1. Switch at Different Character
    1. When the character is ' ', we skip
    2. We break the expression into different chunks by '+' and '-', because we know it's time to finishing the evaluation.
 When we encounter '\*' and '/' we need to keep saving the result to a product variable
-   3. When the character is either '+' or '-', we need to finish the previous operation whether it was division or multiplication, sign \* product / num or sign \* product \* num and add it to the result.
+   3. When the character is either '+' or '-', we need to finish the previous operation whether it was division or multiplication, sign \* product / num or sign \* product \* num and add it to the result
+   4. When the character is either '\*' or '/' we need to evaluate the previous operation product / num or product \* num based on previous operator
+   5. Time complexity O\(n\)
+   6. Space complexity O\(1\)

 ```java
 class Solution {